 - Winter care for French lavender

-The most important aspect when it comes to growing French lavender is know which climates it will grow in successfully.
+The most important aspect when it comes to growing French lavender is knowing which climates it will grow in successfully.

 As with all lavender species and varieties, French lavender will not cope well in areas of persistent high humidity.